Maharana Raj Singh Award - (Instituted in 1980-81)

 Maharana Raj Singh Award is awarded in commemoration of the impact of the phenomenal role played by Maharana Raj Singh I during his life time.

 Maharana Raj Singh Award is a city of Udaipur Award.

-This award was instituted to honour deserving students of universities based within the municipal limits of Udaipur and also students from those colleges who are affiliated to these universities, but are located outside Udaipur, for distinguished achievements in (i) Games and sport (ii) Cultural, literary, co-curricular and extra curricular activities conducted by recognised body.
+This award was instituted to honour deserving students of Universities based within the municipal limits of Udaipur and also students from those Colleges who are affiliated to these Universities, but are located outside Udaipur, for distinguished achievements in (i) Games and Sports (ii) Cultural, literary, co-curricular and extra-curricular activities conducted by a recognised body.

-This annual city level award to each candidate consists of:
+This Annual Udaipur Award to each candidate consists of:

 1. A Commemorative Medal.

 2. A Merit Certificate